Friday, December 7, 2018

 Robertson was a tremendous athlete with excellent speed and flexibility.
 His teammates loved him but often lamented the fact that he'd sometimes play the wrong coverage and still make a big play.
 Such was the case for the 59-yard touchdown in the 1974 playoff game.
 Jack Reynolds once told us that the reason Sonny Jurgenson threw the ball where he did was because no Ram was supposed to be there, but "Butch was" and he caught the ball and did what he often did—weaved his way through traffic to the end zone.

 The contract issues in 1978 caused Robertson to be accused of loafing in practice and led to his benching, though he still came in on passing downs after he had lost his job to Bob Brudzinski.
 After the season, Chuck Knox, the Bills coach saw value in Robertson and shipped a 4th round pick to the Rams for Butch's services.
-Said Giddings, Robertson had a "second career" at Buffalo by adjusting to loss of step with smarts".
+Said Giddings, Robertson had a "second career" at Buffalo by adjusting to the loss of step with smarts."

 Actually, Robertson's "second career" almost happened in Green Bay.